crispyfires/Borealis/README.md

 - Disable OneDrive and any other programs that hook into user file areas
 - Do a full reinstall of Skyrim anywhere other than Program Files, but **DO NOT** verify the files in Steam
 - Turn off [automated updates for Skyrim in Steam](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable)
+- Run your-newly reinstalled Skyrim once through Steam and download all the AE DLC when it prompts you; do not tab-out during this process
+### Post-installation
+- Enter the folder where you installed the list and run ModOrganizer2.exe
+- Ensure that "Borealis" is selected on the upper-right-hand corner of Mod Organizer 2 and press "Start" to load the game; to play this modlist, you must always launch SSE through MO2
+- Enjoy the game!